National Association of Blind Teachers

 AccessTech

-While the site provides excellent information on adaptive technologies for a number of different disabilities, the primary feature of value for the blind or visually impaired visitor are the weekly "Accessible World Tech Talks."
+While the site provides excellent information on adaptive technologies for a number of different disabilities, the primary feature of value for the blind or visually impaired visitor is the weekly "Accessible World Tech Talks."
 They cover a number of cutting-edge technologies.
 The presenters are quite good.
 An excellent way to find out about the latest tech as well as receive good training.

 Access World,,